Yep, vegan leather can be nasty. Luckily, some eco friendly vegan handbag brands DO exist!

 By Noa Ben Moche

 It’s a sad reality that most vegan handbags are not all that kind to the planet.
-Don’t get me wrong: there’s nothing at all eco-friendly about leather itself, and of course, it’s a cruel material to make fashion from!
+Don’t get me wrong: there’s nothing at all eco-friendly about leather itself.
+And of course, it’s a cruel material to make fashion from!
 But sometimes, I get a bit frustrated at the lack of eco-friendly vegan handbags out there.

-Most are made from PU ‘leather’, which is comprised of polyurethane, a.k.a. one type of a large family of elastic polymers with a rubbery texture.
+Most vegan bags are made from PU ‘leather’, which is comprised of polyurethane, a.k.a. one type of a large family of elastic polymers with a rubbery texture.
 But unlike conventional rubber, polyurethanes start out as liquids which can then be cast in low-pressure molds to form anything you like, from insulation to shoes to a flat leather-like material.

-And as any sustainable fashionista worth her salt knows, leather is no better than PU leather – in fact, if you factor in the environmental impact of raising animals, it’s worse.
+And as any sustainable fashionista worth her salt knows, leather is no better than PU leather.
+In fact, if you factor in the environmental impact of raising animals, it’s worse.

 So, what’s an eco-conscious vegan to do when it comes to making accessories choices?